Waterfall location Sources

 Raymond Chippa - Pennsylvania Waterfalls

 Raymond shares many of the same ideals as DTF’s founder and has become very familiar with our site’s content and offers his experience wherever possible.
 His unbeatable drive to provide content for all persons interested in waterfalls and nature is inspiring and has only added to fuel to the already blazing fire that is Dig The Falls.
-For further information on waterfalls located in Pennsylvania, please visit his website.
+For further information on waterfalls in Pennsylvania, please visit his website.

 David J. Schryver - Northern New York Waterfalls